backupbrew/switchbrew/Audio services.md

 ### GetAudioRendererState

-Returns an AudioRenderState, 0x00=Started 0x01=Stopped
+Returns an AudioRenderState, 0x00=Started 0x01=Stopped (u32)

+### SetAudioRendererRenderingTimeLimit

+Takes a upper limit of the rendering time in percent. (u32)

+### GetAudioRendererRenderingTimeLimit

+Returns the upper limit of the rendering time in percent. (u32)

 # audout:a, audin:a, audrec:a and audren:a